okcoders/ok-coders-summer-2017-front-end/13-ajax-and-resources/angular-resources.md

 # $http service

-We will mostly not use this service, but let's take a look at is, as we will be using it indirectly with angular resources.
+We will mostly not use this service, but let's take a look at as, as we will be using it indirectly with angular resources.

 ```